How to Find View Your Drafts on Instagram A Step By Step Guide

 2. In the main navigation, click ‘Drafts’.

-3. A list of draft documents that you’re collaborating on or that you own will appear in order with the most recent on top.
+3. A list of draft documents you’re collaborating on or own will appear in order, with the most recent on top.

-4. To view a draft, click its title in the list and it will open in a new window.
+4. To view a draft, click its title in the list, which will open in a new window.

 5. Use the arrows at the bottom of each section to quickly move between drafts without having to close out of them one by one, or use the right-facing arrow next to ‘Table of Contents near the top left to open up a shortcut menu for jumping quickly between drafts and projects in other areas of your account, such as comments and notes about each particular draft document and resources related to it.